PINGDOM_CHECK

 Posted on

-If you’ve ever worked on a web scraping project, you’ve most likely heard of a proxy server.
+If you’ve ever worked on a web scraping project, you’ve most likely heard of a proxies.
 But what exactly does a proxy server mean and how does it affect your web scraping project?

 By